Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_rotor_airflow_analyzer.rst

 SPM Airflow Analyzer
 ####################
-The ``AirflowAnalyzer`` is designed to determine how much supplemental axial airflow is needed to cool the rotor to a specified ``max_temp``.
-The problem class for the ``AirflowAnalyzer`` contains the :doc:`Rotor Thermal Analyzer <SPM_rotor_thermal_analyzer>` which is used to calculate the magnet temperature as a function of the axial airflow.
-The ``AirflowAnalyzer`` solve a single objective minimization problem subject to a constraint that the magnet temperature is less than ``max_temp``.
+This analyzer is designed to determine how much supplemental axial airflow is needed to cool the rotor to a specified ``max_temp``.

 Model Background
 ****************

 The SPM rotor is modeled using the thermal resistance network described in :doc:`SPM Rotor Thermal Analyzer <SPM_rotor_thermal_analyzer>`.
 The implementation of the resistances and nodal locations can be found in the source code of the ``create_resistance_network`` method of ``SPM_RotorThemalAnalyzer``.
 In this analyzer, the axial airflow is varied to increase the convection rate on the rotor in order to improve cooling.

+The problem class for the ``AirflowAnalyzer`` contains the :doc:`Rotor Thermal Analyzer <SPM_rotor_thermal_analyzer>` which is used to calculate the magnet temperature as a function of the axial airflow.
+The ``AirflowAnalyzer`` solve a single objective minimization problem subject to a constraint that the magnet temperature is less than ``max_temp``.

 Inputs from User
 ************************************